patrickfay/ski-tracker/README.md

 `
 ```

+**NOTE** - All major directories within this applicaiton contain two files, `dirName.module.js` and `dirName.scss`.
+If you are generating a new component, directive, service, or whatever within these major directories you are only required to register your newly generated files within the two mentioned files!!

 ## Gulp Commands

-This application uses a gulp file for devlopment and building the applicaiton.
+This application uses a gulp file for development and building the applicaiton.
 There are **two** main gulp tasks you can run from the terminal.
 You will need to enter these commands from the root directory of this applicaiton.

 This application will be hosted on [localhost:3001](http://localhost:3001)